11 of 20

 CLOUD is an inter/intra-active, kinetic installation that explores complexity and order, nature and culture, the digital and physics drawing on inspiration from quantum computing algorithms and Karen Barad's Agential Realism philosophy.

-Fifty-four individually rotating pixels are suspended in a hand-knotted linen net.
-Initially all the pixels are aligned like an ordered crystal.
-When people enter the space in front of the piece, a Kinect sensor tracks their position and the corresponding pixels are randomized.
-The ordered nature of the piece is only visible from afar, a close inspection disturbs the work – the pixels slowly return to their original places when the space is empty.
+Fifty-four individually rotating paper pixels are suspended in a hand-knotted linen net.
+Each pixel is octahedron shaped, half white and half shaded with pencil and painted with layers of acrylic, all together referencing an image of a cloud over an Italian city.
+A virtual copy of the physical pixels is tracked by the Kinect in front of the piece.
+Initially all the pixels are aligned, when people enter the sensed space, a Kinect sensor tracks their position and the corresponding physical pixels are randomized.
+The ordered nature of the piece is only visible from afar, a close inspection disturbs the work.
+The pixels slowly return to their original places when the space is empty.